From Personal Covenant With Patriarchs To Group Covenant With Israel To Personal Covenant With All Through The Blood Of Jesus.

 So when the greedy pagan and headstrong wizard Balaam, at the behest of the bribing king Balak of Moab, goes to curse Israel, the angel of the lord steps in (Numbers22,22).
 You might know the story.
 The female donkey, the ginny, on which Balaam is riding sees the angel, and she turns off the road and goes into a field.

 A so called "prophet" won't obey the perfet will of God, but any old inspired donkey will.
 Balaam beat his donkey like a rented mule, so the donkey went along a bit after the field detour and ran into a wall, so Balaam's heel got crushed (v.25).
 Then the angel blocked the whole road and the donkey prostrated herself before him (v.27).
 Even any old donkey can be inspired to true worship.
-Finally, the donkey cried out and spoke to Balaam, and only then did he agreed with the angel that he would not curse what the Lord had blessed.
+Finally, the donkey cried out and spoke to Balaam, and only then did he agree with the angel that he would not curse what the Lord had blessed.

 It was politically incorrect to be in favor of Israel coming into the promised land.
 The Amorites didn't want them and they were defeated.
 The Bashanites didn't want them and they were deafeated.
 Moab was their last enemy before they got over the Jordan and into the promised land.
 But the perfect will of God was they kept moving and they get fully established.
 It took merely one donkey and one angel to do the perfect will of God for God's people to finally get into the promised land.
 That's what our church needs, folks with at least the character of an inspired donkey, and the watchman persistance of a Holy angel.